 1. This document defines the scheme for the provision of an interest-free loan to adoptive/fostering households, who wish to extend or convert their homes in order to offer a wider range or number of placements to CBC children in care.

 RECOMMENDATIONS

-The Overview and Scrutiny Committee is asked to:
+The Executive is asked for:

-1. Consider and support the approval of the draft scheme.
+1. consideration and approval of the draft scheme.